 - Recipients must agree to be in residence at the University during the subsequent academic year.

 - Recipients must agree to share with the University community knowledge and experience acquired in East Asia through lectures, colloquia, seminars, media presentations, etc.

 - Student applicants must intend to enroll in structured programs offered by accredited academic institutions in East Asia, or plan to pursue a specific research project.

 - Students must adhere to University policy regarding international travel.
 Visit the International Studies Office Nelson Scholars webpage for instructions to complete the appropriate application/registration.

 Travel Grant Awards

-Applicants intending to spend two to eight weeks in East Asia under the conditions outlined herein may apply for a travel grant to cover partial round trip air fare between Charlottesville and East Asia.
+Applicants intending to spend a minimum of two weeks in East Asia under the conditions outlined herein may apply for a travel grant.

-Under special circumstances students and faculty members may apply for up to full round-trip air fare regardless of length of stay in East Asia, provided the trip has a sound and genuine professional or academic purpose, i.e., to attend a professional conference, to conduct research that can only be conducted in East Asia, etc.
+Under special circumstances students and faculty members may apply for up to full round-trip airfare, regardless of length of stay in East Asia, provided the trip has a sound and genuine professional or academic purpose, i.e., to attend a professional conference, to conduct research that can only be conducted in Southeast Asia, etc.

 Travel grant applications shall be judged according to the selection committee's assessment of the quality of the applicant, the intellectual and academic cohesiveness of the applicant's project, and financial need.
 Preference shall be given to applicants who have not received a grant within the past year, who have not recently been to East Asia, and to projects ranked in the following order of priority: